 Veo are also great from eco friendly, recyclable Christmas wrapping paper and tags.
 I noticed last year that more and more people have been getting on board with making sure their gift wrapping is more sustainable, with the trend for plain brown wrapping paper adorned with cinnamon sticks and dried orange slices full-on kicking off over on Pinterest.

 Another eco option for gift tags of course is to cut up last year’s Christmas cards and reuse them as tags – if you didn’t save last year’s cards, make sure you do this year!

 Alternatively, you might want to consider an even lower waste form of wrapping – fabric.
 The Japanese tradition of wrapping presents in fabric, known in Japanese as furoshiki, has well and truly migrated to the UK this year.
 If you don’t already have a stash of fabric you can pull out then our friends Frugi have a couple of lovely furoshiki fabric gift wrap designs.

 Eco friendly christmas cards

 Although a lot of folks have given up sending Christmas cards, many of us still like to pop one in the post to people we aren’t buying a gift for but still want to wish a happy festive season.
 If that’s you, there’s a wide range of eco friendly Christmas cards over on Etsy.

-In particular I’m loving the new trend for plantable Christmas cards, which are infused with seeds and therefore actively give back to the Earth.
-They do cost a bit more than your average Card Factory fodder, but you can sleep well in the knowledge that you’re both respecting the planet and supporting a small, independent business owner.
+In particular I’m loving the new trend for plantable Christmas cards, which are infused with seeds and therefore actively give back to the planet.
+They do cost more than your average Card Factory fodder, but you can sleep well in the knowledge that you’re both respecting the planet and supporting a small, independent business owner.

 So I hope you’ve found some inspiration from my guide to eco friendly Christmas gifts for the family.
 Wishing you a wonderful, joyful festive season and an abundant and inspiring 2022.